 Nancy Carrigan's dyptich "The Astronomer and the Ant" contrasts two cosmologies, the astronomer's who asks "can I unweave the gauzy fabric of stars?" and the ant that ponders "can I untangle the matted carpet of earth?"

 This web site tries to highlight some of the important links between the perspective of the astronomer (particle physics, cosmology ) and the ant (biology).

-Nancy Carrigan is a well known artist and poet in the Chicago area.
-Her art has ranged over many media and topics.
+Nancy Carrigan was a Chicago area artist and poet.
+Her art ranged over many media and topics.
 For a time she worked heavily in art associated with dance including some costuming, stage design, and even choreography.
 One dance "Charmed Quarks", was pictured in a story on particle physics and Fermilab in National Geographic.
 Through her long time association with Fermilab including the Fermilab Auditorium series she came to know several prominent cosmologists including Dave Schramm, Rocky Kolb, and Mike Turner as well as moonlighting particle physicists, such as BJ Bjorken and Chris Hill.
 The dyptich may have been partly inspired by these associations.